South Pacific Association of Theological Schools

 The South Pacific Association of Theological Schools (SPATS) is an association of theological colleges in the South Pacific.
 It was founded in 1969 and emphasises ecumenism.

 SPATS publishes the Pacific Journal of Theology.

 Member schools

-SPATS has 27 member schools in 13 countries:
+SPATS has 27 member schools in 13 countries: The Marshalls Theological College in the Marshall Islands and the Tangintebu Theological College in Kiribati are included despite being geographically located in the North Pacific.